Focus and Scope

 This journal utilizes the CNR-SOLAR system to permanently archive the journal for purposes of preservation, reservation and research.

 In 2016 the journal's rejection rate was 44%.
-Submissions increased by + 45% from the previous year and therefore the rejection rate increased by + 9%.
+Submission rate increased by + 45% from the previous year and therefore the rejection rate increased by + 9%.